AAAI-2025-Hackathon/team_59/README.md

 - **Ask Questions:** Interact with your documents through a chat interface.
 Ask questions, and EduMate will provide answers based on the content of your documents.
 If the answer isn't in the document, it will perform a web search to find relevant information.
 - **Notes:** Generate short, bullet-point notes from your documents to help you quickly review key concepts.
 - **Uploaded Files:** View and manage all your uploaded files.
 You can also delete files you no longer need.
+## Research Novelty
+EduMate leverages cutting-edge AI technologies, including Google Gemini for generative tasks, Sentence Transformers for semantic embeddings, and FAISS for efficient similarity search.
+This unique combination enables advanced document understanding, personalized quiz generation, and context-aware Q&A, setting it apart from traditional study tools.
+By integrating web search (via Tavily) as a fallback, EduMate ensures comprehensive answers even when document context is insufficient, showcasing a novel approach to AI-driven education.
 ## How to Use
 - Prerequisites
   - Python 3.8 or higher